 Figure out what lactation education you need

-The IBLCE’s requirement for 90 hours of lactation education is the MINIMUM guideline for exam eligibility.
+The IBLCE’s requirement for 95 hours of lactation education and communication is the MINIMUM guideline for exam eligibility.
 Make sure you check out the Exam Content Outline, and plan your educational hours so that you cover the range of topics you can expect to see on the exam.
 A “hodge-podge” approach is highly unlikely to help you get the information you need.

 Actively learn the information